Jozefpodlecki/reverse-engineering-exercises/docs/src/exercises/0-empty.md

 ```

-`__security_init_cookie` initializes the compiler's stack buffer overflow protection cookie by generating a pseudo-random value using the system time, thread ID, process ID, and performance counter; it ensures the cookie is never the default sentinel value and stores both the cookie and its complement for use in stack security checks.
+First, `__security_init_cookie` initializes the compiler's stack buffer overflow protection cookie by generating a pseudo-random value using the system time, thread ID, process ID, and performance counter; it ensures the cookie is never the default sentinel value and stores both the cookie and its complement for use in stack security checks.

 [source](https://learn.microsoft.com/en-us/cpp/c-runtime-library/reference/security-init-cookie?view=msvc-170)